ewired/gjs-guide/docs/guides/gtk/3/README.md

   type: secondary
 ---

     Welcome to GTK in GJS.
-This guide will introduce you to both GTK+ and using it in GJS.
+This guide will introduce you to both GTK and using it in GJS.